maglietti/QB-OrderTrackingGuide/createProducts.md

 ## Update a Record

 Now that your app is up and running, use it to correct the product name in the product list.
 First look at the product list to confirm it is incorrect, as your team members reported:

+Change to use grid edit ~ more familiar to a spreadsheet user {: .label .label-red }

 ~~~
     1. Select the Products table.